Multi-Group Testing for Items with Real-Valued Status under Standard Arithmetic

 \baselineskip=24pt

-This paper proposes a novel generalization of group testing, called multi-group testing, which relaxes the notion of ``testing subset'' in group testing to ``testing multi-set''.
-The generalization aims to learn more information of each item to be tested rather than identify only defectives as was done in conventional group testing.
-This paper provides efficient nonadaptive strategies for the multi-group testing problem.
-The major tool is a new structure, $q$-ary additive $(w,d)$-disjunct matrix, which is a generalization of the well-known binary disjunct matrix introduced by Kautz and Singleton in 1964.
+Motivated by applications in molecular biology and genotyping, this paper proposes a novel model of group testing for identifying items with real-valued status by using nonbinary pooling designs under standard arithmetic observation.
+The purpose is to learn more information of each item to be tested rather than identify only which ones are defectives as was done in conventional group testing.
+This paper provides several efficiently decodable nonadaptive strategies for the considered problem.
+The major tool is a new structure called $q$-ary additive $(w,d)$-disjunct matrix, which is related to known structures: the conventional disjunct matrix by Kautz and Singleton \cite{KS64} and the SQ-disjunct matrix by Emad and Milenkovic \cite{EM12}.

 {\bf Key words}: group testing, pooling design.